Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 Core Failure Modes in Nested GeoJSON Jump to heading

-• SchemaMismatch during batch inserts into PostGIS or GeoPackage
+• SchemaMismatch during batch inserts into PostGIS or GeoPackage when a new nesting level invents an unexpected column

 • Silent precision loss when floating-point coordinates exceed database decimal limits